 Metal forging has been practiced for millennia and has significantly contributed to the advancement of humankind.
 Forging provides metals with a level of strength and durability that has revolutionized manufacturing.

 Modern forging services and products are now used in nearly every industry.
-Trenton Forging is proud to have served as a leading innovator in custom industrial forging for over 50 years.
-Some of our forging services include:
+Our forging company is proud to have served as a leading innovator in custom industrial forging for over 50 years.
+Some of our custom forging capabilities and forging services include:

 - Closed Impression Die Forging